 Why should you attend?
 As we receive feedback year after year about the workshop, we have garnered a lot of positive response–the workshop often puts nervous auditionees at ease, because they realize that we are truly, not a very serious bunch of people–we just love to sing!
 Since the workshop is free, we encourage anyone who’s the slight bit curious–to attend!
 It’s free and carries with it, zero commitment yet a ton of fun.
 It is also a great way to get to know members of our club, which can be helpful for us when we are deciding which groups to put people in.

-Your attendance to the workshop is not mandatory to securing a spot with our club, however, we encourage you to attend.
+Your attendance to the workshop is mandatory to securing a spot with our club.
+Those who attend the workshop will be guaranteed an audition spot, and only after these spots are filled will we release any remaining spots to those did not attend.
 We will provide up-to-date details via our Facebook page, as well as on this particular page regarding this workshop.
 Stay up to date by signing up for our e-mail newsletter–contact us if you would like to be added!

 Q: What is the time commitment for members?